Numerical Implementation of Just-In-Time Decoding in Novel Lattice Slices Through the Three-Dimensional Surface Code: The Delayed Matching Decoder

-\textbf{Subroutines:} \begin{itemize} \item A standard MWPM decoder \textsf{MWPM} which is allowed to match endpoints to each other and to the side $X$ boundaries but not the top or bottom $X$ boundaries.
-It takes a vector of endpoint locations as an argument and returns a vector of endpoint location pairs (or endpoint locations and boundaries). \item A function $d$ which takes as argument an endpoint location pair (or an endpoint location and a boundary) and returns the (true) distance between them. \item A function $t$ which takes as argument an endpoint location pair (or an endpoint location and a boundary) and returns the corresponding pair of locations in the slice for the next timestep. \end{itemize}

-Once this algorithm is complete we should have a valid $Z$ stabiliser syndrome consisting entirely of unbroken loops.
+\textbf{Inputs:} \begin{itemize} \itemsep{-0.5em} \item A vector $e$ of endpoint locations within the current slice \item A map (i.e. a set of key-value pairs) $M$ from pairs of endpoint locations (or an endpoint location and a boundary) to a ``pseudodistance'' between the elements of the pair (this pseudodistance will initially be equal to the true distance between the endpoints but will get smaller each time the endpoint pair recurs). \item An integer $c$ which specifies the pseudodistance below which it is permissible to join pairs of endpoints. \item An integer $r$ which specifies the amount by which we should reduce the pseudodistance between a pair of endpoints if we do not choose to join them. \end{itemize} \textbf{Subroutines:} \begin{itemize} \itemsep{-0.5em} \item A standard MWPM decoder \textsf{MWPM} which is allowed to match endpoints to each other and to the side $X$ boundaries but not the top or bottom $X$ boundaries.
+It takes a vector of endpoint locations as an argument and returns a vector of endpoint location pairs (or endpoint locations and boundaries). \item A function $d$ which takes as argument an endpoint location pair (or an endpoint location and a boundary) and returns the (true) distance between them. \item A function $t$ which takes as argument an endpoint location pair (or an endpoint location and a boundary) and returns the corresponding pair of locations in the slice for the next timestep. \end{itemize} Once this algorithm is complete we should have a valid $Z$ stabiliser syndrome consisting entirely of unbroken loops.
 We then need to use this syndrome to infer a correction on the data qubits which will push these loops to the top boundary as in Fig.~\ref{fig:transfer}.
-We find that the sweep decoder~\cite{kubica_cellular-automaton_2019,vasmer_cellular_2020} is a natural fit for this problem as its action is to generate corrections which push syndrome loops in a given direction, but in principle any valid decoder for loop-like syndromes could be used (e.g.~\cite{breuckmann2017,breuckmann2018,duivenvoorden2019,aloshious2019,panteleev2019,roffe2020,quintavalle_single-shot_2020}).
+We find that the sweep decoder~\cite{kubica_cellular-automaton_2019,vasmer_cellular_2021} is a natural fit for this problem as its action is to generate corrections which push syndrome loops in a given direction, but in principle any valid decoder for loop-like syndromes could be used (e.g.~\cite{breuckmann2017,breuckmann2018,duivenvoorden2019,aloshious2019,panteleev_degenerate_2021,roffe_decoding_2020,quintavalle_single-shot_2021}).

 It may be helpful at this point to consider the simple example presented in Fig.~\ref{fig:error}.
 In this case we imagine that $c = r = 2$.
 At the start of the procedure (in the red slice) $e$ contains the two yellow endpoints and $M$ is empty. \textsf{MWPM} will pair the two endpoints to each other since it is not permitted to match them to the top or bottom boundaries and the side boundaries are too far away to be favourable.
 In the first update step nothing happens and in the second update step the pair of endpoints are added to $M$ with an associated value of 3 (the distance between them on dual edges).
 In the syndrome repair step we compare $c$ to the cost of joining the pair to each other ($M[\textit{pair}] = 3$) and since the former is smaller we join the pair to the top.
 A new pair of endpoints $t(\textit{pair})$ which corresponds to the yellow pair translated into the next slice (i.e. the two red endpoints) is added to $M$ with an associated value of $M[\textit{pair}] - r = 3 - 2 = 1$ and \textit{pair} is removed from $M$.